Ksenia Trofimova

 Is there a personal contact person or just a ticket system?

-Trends: What modern event software must be able to do in the future
+Trends: What modern event software will need to be able to do in the future

 The requirements for event management software are constantly evolving.
-In addition to tried-and-tested functions such as attendee management or e-mail automation, innovative technologies are becoming increasingly important.
+In addition to proven features such as participant management and email automation, innovative technologies are becoming increasingly important.
 Companies planning for the long term should therefore also pay attention to future viability.

 A key trend is the use of artificial intelligence.
-AI can help to better analyse attendee behaviour, make predictions and personalize content in a targeted manner.
-According to Eventcombo, artificial intelligence, hyper-personalization and data-based decisions are among the most important technology trends in the event sector - they are increasingly shaping the requirements for modern event management software.
-For example, invitations or reminders can be automatically tailored to the interests of individual target groups - which significantly increases interaction rates.
+AI can help to better analyze participant behavior, make predictions, and personalize content in a targeted manner.
+According to Eventcombo, artificial intelligence, hyper-personalization, and data-driven decisions are among the most important technology trends in the event sector—they are increasingly shaping the requirements for modern event management software.
+For example, invitations or reminders can be automatically tailored to the interests of individual target groups, which significantly increases interaction rates.

-The trend towards hyper-personalization is also on the rise.
-Today's online audience expects tailor-made experiences instead of standardized processes.
-Modern software solutions make it possible to provide dynamic content, create personalized journeys and evaluate feedback in real time.
+The trend toward hyper-personalization is also growing.
+Today's online audience expects tailored experiences rather than standardized processes.
+Modern software solutions make it possible to deliver dynamic content, design personalized journeys, and evaluate feedback in real time.

-Hybrid and virtual event formats have established themselves since the pandemic at the latest - and remain relevant.
-According to an analysis by Exploding Topics, hybrid events, personalized experiences and the increased use of AI are among the most important trends in the event sector.
+Hybrid and virtual event formats have become established since the pandemic, at the latest – and remain relevant.
+According to an analysis by Exploding Topics, hybrid events, personalized experiences, and the increased use of AI are among the most important trends in the event sector.
 Trends such as predictive analytics and automation in event planning are also playing an increasingly important role.
-Good tools should therefore be able to map both face-to-face and online events.
-This includes functions such as livestream integration, virtual networking rooms or interactive question tools.
-An article in the Harvard Business Review is well worth reading and provides further impetus for strategic digitalization.
+Good tools should therefore be able to map both in-person and online events.
+This includes features such as livestream integration, virtual networking rooms, and interactive question tools.
+Further insights into strategic digitalization can be found in an article in the Harvard Business Review that is well worth reading.

-Last but not least, data protection and system openness are moving further into focus.
+Last but not least, data protection and system openness are becoming increasingly important.
 Software that can be flexibly integrated and impresses with its responsible handling of user data will become even more important in the future.

 Conclusion: Get off to a successful start with the right event management software

-Today, planning and implementing events professionally is more complex than ever.
-Participants expect smooth processes, personalized communication and a coherent experience - regardless of whether an event takes place online or hybrid.
-If you want to meet these requirements, you need powerful event management software.
+Planning and implementing events professionally is more complex today than ever before.
+Participants expect smooth processes, personalized communication, and a harmonious experience—regardless of whether an event takes place online or in a hybrid format.
+To meet these requirements, you need powerful event management software.

-The most important functions range from participant management, automated ticketing and targeted communication to the evaluation of relevant data.
-Supplemented by modern technologies such as AI and sophisticated all-in-one solutions, an organizational tool becomes a strategic success factor.
+The most important functions range from participant management to automated ticketing and targeted communication to the evaluation of relevant data.
+Complemented by modern technologies such as AI and sophisticated all-in-one solutions, an organizational tool becomes a strategic success factor.

-Depending on the size of the company, event format and existing infrastructure, it is worth taking a closer look: Which functions are really needed?
+Depending on the size of the company, the event format, and the existing infrastructure, it is worth taking a close look: Which functions are really needed?
 How well can the solution be integrated into existing systems?
-And which trends should the software be able to map in the future?
+And which trends should the software be able to reflect in the future?

 Well-chosen event management software not only saves time and resources, but also improves the quality of the event.
-It is a central tool for digital event organization in companies and creates the framework for you to focus on what really matters: Content, relationships and lasting impact.
+It is a central tool for digital event organization in companies and creates the framework that allows you to focus on what really matters: content, relationships, and lasting impact.

-If you are looking for a solution that supports you in the professional organization of digital events, is continuously being developed and offers you full control over content, design and transmission, it is worth taking a look at the Event Cloud from Techcast - the flexible platform for modern event management.
+If you are looking for a solution that supports you in the professional organization of digital events, is continuously being developed, and offers you full control over content, design, and transmission, it is worth taking a look at Techcast's Event Cloud, the flexible platform for modern event management.